Categories

 I rise where you never thought life would root,

-Through concrete seams, through the drag of a boot.
+Through concrete seams, through the scrape of a boot.

 In places mistaken for care, not home,